 Netflix: 42 of the Absolute Best Movies to Watch

-It's a big week of movie additions, including a new thriller starring Leighton Meester.
+It's a big week of movie additions, including new thriller The Weekend Away, starring Leighton Meester.

 More in www.cnet.com